nikolepe/LinuxNetwork/README.md

 "You too!"

-\> *You talk about other things for a while, listening to some nice music and finishing your drinks, and then you say goodbye...*.
+\> *You talk about other things for a while, listening to some nice music and finishing your drinks, and then you say goodbye...*